Land Transport

 Emissions from the transport sector have increased at the fastest rate of all end-use sectors, tied with industry.
 It is critical for this sector to rapidly reduce emissions to help keep global temperature rise to 1.5°C.

-In March 2024 the SBTi published an updated guidance for land transport vehicles, including a new method for automakers to set 1.5°C emissions reduction targets.
+In March 2024 the SBTi published an updated guidance for land transport vehicles, setting out SBTi’s current target-setting criteria and recommendations for land transport, including a new method for automakers to set 1.5°C emissions reduction targets.

 For the first time, this updated guidance aligns automakers’ largest source of emissions - scope 3 category 11 ‘use phase’ i.e. those from driving sold vehicles - with 1.5°C. It also includes a commitment to work towards the phase out of new Internal Combustion Engine (ICE) cars and vans by 2035 in leading markets including but not limited to Europe, China, USA, Canada, UK, South Korea, Japan and Australia, and globally by 2040, or earlier per local regulations.
 Companies may demonstrate this commitment by signing the international Zero Emission Vehicles (ZEV) Declaration.

-Now, as a next step, the SBTi is evolving the relevant elements of the Land Transport Guidance into an Automotive Standard to align with its Corporate Net-Zero Standard and incorporate best available practices for the sector to decarbonize.
+Now, the SBTi is evolving the relevant elements of the Land Transport Guidance into an Automotive Standard to align with its Corporate Net-Zero Standard and incorporate best available practices for the sector to decarbonize.
 The development process will include an in-depth review of the existing automotive section in the Land Transport Guidance, criteria and methodologies.

 Read the SBTi Automotive Standard Terms of Reference (TOR) to learn more about this project.